Photograph by Adrian Walker

 Recent, Upcoming, and On Going

-- Directing the musical Spelling Club (August 8th)
+- Directing the musical Spelling Club at The Flea (August 8th)

 Talk to me about art.